There are few worse feelings than when your ex deletes you from social media.

 - KNOW that this is a good thing.
 It is.
 This is a chance to move on and put an end to the immature era of your dating life for good.

 - OPPORTUNITY.
-Take this for the great opportunity that it is.
-Yes, it is a loss.
-So, start mourning the LOSS of the person that you THOUGHT existed.
-Yes, I get that it’s sad, but this is a chance to reclaim your power, validate yourself and for once, tear down that destructive rear-view mirror.
+Take this for the great opportunity that it is: a chance to reclaim your power, validate yourself and for once, and tear down that destructive rear-view mirror.
 Never tie your worth to an “unfollow,” “follow,” “block” or “like.”
-You are worth so much more.